Send the link below via email or IMCopy

 Consider the perspective of the employer and what the hiring manager's needs are in posting this job.

 What you want to know about the job and the organization?
-How do you want to ask the interviewer?
+Find all the answers you can before the interview.
+How will you phrase the questions you want to ask the interviewer?

 Accountability - Discipline to get it done